ReneOlsthoorn/Ground/README.md

 Second, the GroundSideLibrary.dll which is on https://github.com/ReneOlsthoorn/GroundSideLibrary.
 Third, the SDL2.dll in https://github.com/libsdl-org/SDL/releases/download/release-2.28.4/SDL2-2.28.4-win32-x64.zip.
 Put the 3 files in de same folder as the generated mode7.exe and it will run.
 The mode7.g is the unoptimized version.
-The innerloop needs 5ms to complete each frame.
-The mode7_optimized is the optimized version and has an innerloop of 2ms.
+The innerloop needs 5ms(on my machine with a Ryzen 7 5700g) to complete each frame.
+The mode7_optimized is the optimized version and has an innerloop of 1ms.

 ![alt text](https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Mode7.png?raw=true)